Analysis | The GOP is self-policing ... further to the right

 If Rep. Jimmy Gomez (D-Calif.) is successful in his mission, the sixth representative to be ousted from the Chamber will be Rep. Marjorie Taylor Greene.
 Greene’s history as a conspiracy theorist was well-known before her election, with her explicit advocacy of the QAnon movement leading to unusual scrutiny of a freshman legislator.
 Since Greene was sworn in, a number of new revelations have emerged, including that she harassed a teenage survivor of the 2018 mass shooting in Parkland, Fla., and that she expressed support for violence against Democratic legislators.

-“Such advocacy for extremism and sedition not only demands her immediate expulsion from Congress,” a press release from Gomez read, “but it also merits strong and clear condemnation from all of her Republican colleagues, including House Minority Leader Kevin McCarthy and Senate Minority Leader Mitch McConnell.”
+“Such advocacy for extremism and sedition not only demands her immediate expulsion from Congress,” a news release from Gomez read, “but it also merits strong and clear condemnation from all of her Republican colleagues, including House Minority Leader Kevin McCarthy and Senate Minority Leader Mitch McConnell.”

 Gomez holds a safe Democratic seat, but California’s open primary system means that he’s vulnerable to a general election challenge from his own party.
-In November, he won by only 6 points over another Democrat.
+In November, he won by only six points over another Democrat.
 So raising his profile by taking on a nationally prominent Republican is not a bad way to make his mark.

 Nonetheless, Gomez has a point: Greene’s past comments do seem to demand some consideration from her peers.
 It’s likely that won’t be robust.
 When CNN first reported them, a spokesperson for McCarthy told Axios that the minority leader would “have a conversation with the Congresswoman about them.”